Leah1977/Fishy_pair/README.md

 As a user, I would like to play this game with my son/daughter.
 I would like them to be able to engage with the game.
 I want the game to help with their memory skills.

+As a first time user I would expect

+•	A pause button
+•	A choice of cards
+•	Good Graphics
+•	A timer
+•	Score counter

+As a returning user I would expect

+•	The cards to be reshuffled every new game.
+•	My name to be still on the leaderboard
+•	 A log in option to create a user profile.
+•	Updated content.
+•	A bonus section for registerd customers only.

+As a designer I would expect

+•	All buttons to be working
+•	All links to be active
+•	To be able to navigate through the site with ease
+•	To have a 404 page to return users to the home page.
+•	Striking colors to engage the user
+•	Good sounds to enhance the game throughout play.

+Ideas -  restart the level by pulling down on the screen or a refresh button.

 With these user stories in mind, I put together some wireframes.
 I included all the primary requirements and issues that were raised from my user story research.